Dragoon-Lab/LaitsV3/tests/README.md

 #Dragoon Testing Library
 In the original version of this work, test scripts called the webdriver directly.
 Unfortunately that meant that when the Dragoon interface changed, it was very likely that all of the tests would need to be re-written.
 This library abstracts away details such as element names and DOM structure so that tests won't break so long as the library itself is kept up to date.

-Currently all of the exported library functions require at one argument: "client", the webdriver.io client.
+Most of the exported library functions require at least one argument: "client", the webdriver.io client.
 Inside the library we use [synchronize.js](http://alexeypetrushin.github.io/synchronize/docs/index.html) to serialize the selenium calls, converting the asynchronous code into code that runs serially.

-#Running tests
-First, make sure you have created test-paths.js in tests/scripts (see example-test-scripts.js above).

-To run through all the tests, a bash script has been provided called RunTests.sh.
-This will run through every test script in the coreTests and bugTests folders.
-It will also start and stop the selenium server automatically.
+#How the tests are run...
+(NOTE: Everything in this section is done automatically by the RunTest shell scripts.
+It is provided for your reference.)

-To run individual tests, you must first run the selenium server.
+To run individual tests, the selenium server must first be running.
 To run the selenium server, redirect the command prompt to the tests directory and type:

     java -jar selenium-server-standalone-2.45.jar -log selenium.log &